Autism Medicines: Intuniv, Concerta, Vyvanse, Risperidone, and Clonidine

-My son was also plagued by nightmares.
-He awoke every single night screaming "mommy, mommy, mommy."
+He was also plagued by nightmares.
+He awoke every single night screaming, "Mommy, Mommy, Mommy!"
 He couldn't tell me what his nightmares were about, but he would go back to sleep as long as I was near him.
 I started to let him sleep in my bed so I wouldn't be so exhausted in the morning.

-My son and I moved to North Dakota when he was 7.
-My son was referred to a psychiatrist because of the sleeping and anger issues.
+My son and I moved to North Dakota when he was seven.
+He was referred to a psychiatrist because of the sleeping and anger issues.
 The doctor prescribed clonidine as a sleeping aid.
 Clonidine's primary use is as a blood pressure medicine, but it is also prescribed for ADHD and insomnia.

-The night of the first dose I was skeptical that my son would go to sleep.
-But within 45 minutes of taking the medicine my son said he was tired and wanted to go to bed.
+The night of the first dose I was skeptical that he would go to sleep.
+But within 45 minutes of taking the medicine he said he was tired and wanted to go to bed.
 I was almost delirious with relief.
 At long last I had a few hours of quiet time in the evenings.